DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ## Confirm, view and update partnerships

-{inset-text}The following endpoints are only available for systems integrated with API v3 onwards.
-They will not return data for API v1 or v2.{/inset-text}
+<div class="govuk-inset-text">The following endpoints are only available for systems integrated with API v3 onwards.
+They will not return data for API v1 or v2.</div>

 Providers must confirm to the DfE that they have agreed to enter into a partnership with a school and delivery partner to deliver ECF-based training.